 Diel discovered her at a Congressional meet, and she was only able to do straddle hop, but he later taught her the Fosbury Flop.

 The Zen Master Diel is no stranger to coaching talent.

-Coach Diel had mentored several athletes in his many years as coaches of the Western Visayas High school team, such as Ernie Candelario, John Lozada, and Rene Herrera.
-They went onto becoming SEA Games Champions as well as national high jump record holder Sean Guevara.
+Coach Diel had mentored several athletes in his many years as coach of the Western Visayas High school team, such as Ernie Candelario, John Lozada, and Rene Herrera.
+They went on to become SEA Games Champions as well as national high jump record holder Sean Guevara.